dylanmc/CryptoBook/README.md

 # Goals of this book

-Shooting for high-school-ish aged students, who want to learn about cryptography, and willing to learn about math and programming along the way.
+Shooting for high-school-ish aged students who want to learn about cryptography, and are willing to learn about math and programming along the way.

 ## Beginnings of an Outline